tychosoft/tychoext/CONTRIBUTING.md

 ## Issues

-The support ticket system can be used for bug requests, discussion items, or any kind of inquiry at all.
+The github support ticket system can be used for bug requests, discussion items, or any other kind of inquiry at all.
 It's contents are fully public.
-It also is entirely separate from my own internal development ticketing.